RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Evaluation

-\textbf{Benchmark} Following \cite{ShadowCone}, we evaluate our method on four real-world datasets consisting of Is-A relations: MCG \cite{DBLP:conf/cikm/WangWWX15, DBLP:conf/sigmod/WuLWZ12}, Hearst patterns \cite{DBLP:conf/coling/Hearst92}, the WordNet \cite{fellbaum1998wordnet} noun taxonomy, and its mammal subgraph.
+Following \cite{ShadowCone}, we evaluate our method on four real-world datasets consisting of Is-A relations: MCG \cite{DBLP:conf/cikm/WangWWX15,DBLP:conf/sigmod/WuLWZ12}, Hearst patterns \cite{DBLP:conf/coling/Hearst92}, the WordNet \cite{fellbaum1998wordnet} noun taxonomy, and its mammal subgraph.
 All models are trained exclusively on \textit{basic edges}, which are edges not implied transitively by other edges in the graph.
 For validation and testing, we use the same sets as in \cite{ShadowCone}, consisting of 5\% of \textit{non-basic (inferred)} edges, ensuring a fair comparison.
-The hyperparameter settings are provided in Appendix \ref{app:hyperparameter}.
 We exclude non-basic edges from training since they can be transitively derived from basic edges.
 Including them would artificially inflate performance metrics without properly evaluating the embeddings' ability to capture hierarchical structures.
-For completeness, results for non-basic cases are provided in Appendix \ref{app:other_result}.